Adjustable Beds | Hospital beds

 Hospital Beds For Sale & Hire

-Mobility Rentals and Sales offers a quality selection of hospital beds for sale and hire all covered by a price beat guarantee.
+Mobility Rentals and Sales offers a quality selection of hospital beds, and adjustable beds for the elderly, for sale and hire all covered by a price beat guarantee.
 Our showroom is located in Woodridge, Brisbane however we are able to ship our hospital beds Australia wide.
 Hospital bed hire is limited to the following: Brisbane North & South areas including, Bayside, Logan, Ipswich, Caboolture & Gold Coast.
 If you have any questions about our range of hospital beds for sale and hire, please contact our friendly expert staff on 1300 460 070 or visit our Brisbane showroom located at 22/170 North Road, Woodridge.

 Well being relies on maintaining adequate rest and healthy sleep patterns with bodily comfort being essential.
 For mobility restricted individuals, this state of well being will determine the level of self reliance as well as the ability to maintain some measure of independence.

-Having determined the need for a hospital bed to assist resolving issues, you may need to decide whether to buy or rent.
+Having determined the need for an adjustable bed to assist resolving issues, you may need to decide whether to buy or rent.
 If the condition is medium to long term, then buying may be the best option.
 For short term, or restricted budget, then renting the equipment may be a good alternative.

-Even if you intend to purchase a hospital bed, it’s a often a good idea to rent initially be certain of the need for this equipment prior to purchase.
+Even if you intend to purchase an adjustable hospital bed, it’s a often a good idea to rent initially be certain of the need for this equipment prior to purchase.
 A rental hospital bed can be returned at the end of the rental period if it’s not right for you.

 Hospital Bed Explained